Twitter Poster User Guide

 - From oldest to newest - content will be posted starting from the oldest.

-- Randomly - a random content from specified feeds will be posted.
+- Randomly - random content from specified feeds will be posted.

 Post only items with these keywords - specify one or several content filter keywords.
-Only content which mentions at least one of the specified keywords in its title or description will be posted.
+Only content that mentions at least one of the specified keywords in its title or description will be posted.

 Don't post items with these keywords - specify one or several content filter keywords.
 Content which mentions at least one of the specified keywords in its title or description will be excluded from posting.

 Posting method - you can send your posts to Twitter in two ways.